Copyright 1994 - 2018 Bill's Bible Basics

 "Redeeming the time, because the days are evil."

 Ephesians 5:16, KJV

 "Walk in wisdom toward them that are without, redeeming the time."

 Colossians 4:5, KJV

 By wasting your time doing such things, you are unknowingly making yourself a target for Satan and his demons, because he knows that you are weak, and not filled with God's Word.
 Not only that, but Satan will use those very things that you do, to pollute your mind and heart with the worthless things of this world.
 Believe me; I speak from experience; and I am not too proud to admit that I have been guilty of doing some of the very same things in the past.
 The Apostles John and Paul -- who both had the Heavenly Vision -- were well aware of the worthlessness, as well as the dangers, of the things of this world.
-Thus they wrote:
+Thus they wrote the following:

 "Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever."